CrisDAndres/proyecto_agrotech/README.md

   <img src="img/header_readme.png" alt="Header">
 </p>

+The agricultural sector faces many challenges that hinder its efficiency and profitability.
+The sector and our future are challenged by the world's growing population and factors such as climate change.
+**Agricultural technology** seeks to apply technology to crops to deliver **greater crop efficiency and productivity and better management of natural resources**.

 ## Project Objectives
 This project will analyse data on different crops worldwide (production, area harvested, yield), as well as data on pesticide use, fertiliser use, average annual rainfall and average temperature in all countries of the world.